luminousun/Housing-Price-Competition/README.md

 # Housing-Price-Competition
-This project is from kaggle's data analysis and machine learning course.
+This project is from kaggle's data analysis and machine learning courses.